Table of Contents

 At death, the body returns to dust and the spirit, or breath, returns to God who gave it.
 The Bible clearly teaches that the “spirit” that returns to God is simply the breath of life, which God breathed into man in the beginning (James 2:26, margin; Job 27:3, margin; Job 33:4).
 The words breath and spirit mean the same thing.
 “You take away their breath, they die and return to their dust.
 You send forth Your Spirit, they are created; And You renew the face of the earth” (Psalms 104:29, 30).

-The dead, both righteous and unrighteous, are in their graves sleeping and waiting to hear Jesus’ voice calling them forth from the grave to reward or punishment “all who are in their graves will hear his voice and come out—those who have done what is good will rise to live, and those who have done what is evil will rise to be condemned” (John 5:28, 29 also Revelation 22:12; Matthew 16:27; Luke 14:14).
+The dead, both righteous and unrighteous, are in their graves sleeping and waiting to hear Jesus’ voice calling them forth from the grave to reward or punishment at the Resurrection.
+“All who are in their graves will hear his voice and come out—those who have done what is good will rise to live, and those who have done what is evil will rise to be condemned” (John 5:28, 29 also Revelation 22:12; Matthew 16:27; Luke 14:14).

-So, the witch of Endor did not call up Samuel.
+The witch of Endor did not call up Samuel.
 Rather, she prepared the way for an evil angel who posed as Samuel.
-“For false messiahs and false prophets will appear and perform great signs and wonders to deceive, if possible, even the elect” (Matthew 24:24; Revelation 16:14).
+The Bible teaches that the devil can appear as an angel of light to deceive the living (2 Corinthians 11:14).
+The devil will even attempt to impersonate Christ.
+Jesus said, “For false messiahs and false prophets will appear and perform great signs and wonders to deceive, if possible, even the elect” (Matthew 24:24; Revelation 16:14).